catalyst-network/Catalyst/README.md

 `dotnet build Catalyst.sln`

-#### 6. Run the node
+#### 7. Run the node

-To check all is good under the hood, you can run the test suite.
-If you're on Linux, you need to [Create a Self Signed Certificate](https://github.com/catalyst-network/Catalyst.Node/wiki/Create-a-Self-Signed-Certificate)

-`dotnet test Catalyst.sln`
+To run the node change to:

+'cd Catalyst.Node.POA.CE'

+Then use the command

+'dotnet run'

 ## Modules